spine/hem/README.md

 * [Jade](https://github.com/visionmedia/jade) - haml like syntax with optional coffeescript filter
   * to use jade templates you must include jades [runtime.js](https://github.com/visionmedia/jade/blob/master/runtime.js) as a lib in your spine projects slug.json
       "libs": ["lib/runtime.js"],

+###Testing

+[Testacular](https://github.com/aeischeid/hem/tree/testacular) is a neat little tool that we leverage with hem.

+    hem test

+Will run tests in a spine projects test directory.
+Tests can be written in CoffeeScript!

+    hem watch -t

+Will run tests as test files are updated.
+Testacular makes it smart.
+Only previously failing tests run.
+If there were no previously failing tests all will run.
+Default is to run tests in a new Chrome window, Firefox, Phantom or some others can be used as well.

+    hem server

+will watch and comile jasmine tests, but you will have to go to localhost:9294/test (or whereever you configured hem to run...) and manually trigger page tests to run.

 #TODO